straysheep-dev/straysheep-dev.github.io/docs/notes/unifi.md

 The UniFi network stack is the management OS that handles all network devices.
 Gateways, switches, APs, and more.
 UniFi has a cloud-hosted option as well as a physical device (called a CloudKey) that handles this for you.

-!!! tip "Self-host or Gateway"
+!!! tip "Self-hosting vs Gateway"

-	[The network OS can be self-hosted](https://help.ui.com/hc/en-us/articles/34210126298775-Self-Hosting-UniFi).
+	[The ~~Network~~ UniFi OS can be self-hosted](https://help.ui.com/hc/en-us/articles/34210126298775-Self-Hosting-UniFi).
 All(?)
-UniFi gateway devices have the network controller OS built-in.
-If you're not adding a gateway immediately, it's highly recommended to simply self-host the network controller on a Linux VM in something like Proxmox.
+UniFi gateway devices have the Network controller software built-in. ~~If you're not adding a gateway immediately, it's highly recommended to simply self-host the network controller on a Linux VM in something like Proxmox~~.
 ARM does not yet appear to be supported, so Raspberry Pi's aren't an option until an arm64 release happens.

 	A CloudKey only makes sense if you:

 	- Need access to the other stacks outside of Network (Protect, Talk, Connect, and Access) and do not have the hardware for those
 	- Do not have the infrastructure to self-host
 	- Do not want to use the cloud-hosted option which has a subscription cost

+!!! warning "Self Hosting: Network Controller :octicons-arrow-right-16: UniFi OS"

+    As of March in 2026, [the self-hosted Network Controller option is being deprecated for a more complete self-hosted UniFi OS experience](https://help.ui.com/hc/en-us/articles/34210126298775-Self-Hosting-UniFi).
+This will appear to resolve some issues, but so far is causing a few worth noting:

+    - The Network software version is "stuck" on v10.1.85, which has a critical flaw ([CVE-2026-22559](https://community.ui.com/releases/Security-Advisory-Bulletin-062-062/c29719c0-405e-4d4a-8f26-e343e99f931b))
+    - Migrating to UniFi's self-hosted OS requires a complete re-deployment
+    - Does not support an apt repo + key signing like before (yet)
+    - The Network stack that ships in UniFi OS is older than the latest Network stack, meaning configs may not transfer

+    So far this seems messy and will need further review.

 !!! tip "Management Hidden in Menus"